 Will my child be placed with other children from his/her school?
 Can I sign my child up with a friend?

-At Beginner Mites and Intermediate Mites/8U1 the program tries but does not guarantee that a child will play with others from the same school or friends.
+We try, but do not guarantee that a child will play with others from the same school or friends.
 It is dependent upon number of teams, number of children registered, etc.